Spenceyb123/natura-solve-website/README.md

 I designed the webpages with Adobe XD, and created it with the help of Bootstrap Studio.
 The shopping cart is integrated from third party vendor Goldstar Payments.

-The links in orange are finished, as well as the cart and all individual product pages.